 4. AI: Coordination Remains an Open Question

-U.S. officials say the two sides may explore whether to establish a formal communication channel on AI-related risks and safeguards.The talks highlight a U.S. policy tightrope: Washington has tightened and continued to enforce export controls aimed at slowing China’s AI development, even as officials increasingly acknowledge the need for some form of coordination on risks related to advanced AI models.
+U.S. officials said the two sides may explore whether to establish a formal communication channel on AI-related risks and safeguards.The talks highlight a U.S. policy tightrope: Washington has tightened and continued to enforce export controls aimed at slowing China’s AI development, even as officials increasingly acknowledge the need for some form of coordination on risks related to advanced AI models.

 Dive deeper: